Why do I have to pay up front for conveyancing in Hessle?

 The Council of Mortgage Lenders’ handbook mandates solicitors to: "report to us immediately if the owner or registered proprietor has been registered for less than six months."
 By the strict wording you might be impacted by that.
 How practical a view mortgage companies take of it, depend on the bank as this provision chiefly exists to pick up on subsales or the flipping of properties.

-Are all Hessle Conveyancing Quality Solicitors on the Yorkshire BS conveyancing panel?
+Are all Hessle Conveyancing Quality Solicitors on the UBS conveyancing list of approved practices?

 Some major banks and building societies now utilise CQS as the kick off point for Panel approval such as HSBC and Santander.
 CQS membership however gives no guarantee to lender panel acceptance.
 That being said,the CML have indicated that it is likely to become a pre-requisite for solicitor practices wishing to join their approved list of firms.